Skip to main content

 The CLI reads these files:

-• floo.app.toml — primary config file.
-Services are declared inline under [services.<name>]; managed services (Postgres, Redis, Storage) are top-level sections.
+• floo.app.toml — primary app-shape config file.
+Services are declared inline under [services.<name>]; managed service credential attachments live under service env blocks.

 • floo.service.toml — optional per-service file used only in the delegated multi-service layout.